Garden Parkway

-The Garden Parkway was a proposed limited access toll road that was to be built in the US state of North Carolina that would have passed through portions of Gaston and Mecklenburg counties.
+The Garden Parkway was a proposed limited access toll road that was to be built in the U.S. state of North Carolina.
+The route would have passed through portions of Gaston and Mecklenburg counties.

 Route description

 The planned routing of the Garden Parkway would total between 21.5 and 23.7 mi in length.
 The highway was to begin between Gastonia and Bessemer City; going south, connecting US Highway 29/US Highway 74 (US 29/US 74)and US 321.
 The highway then would go east, connecting North Carolina Highway 274 (NC 274), NC 279, and NC 273.
 Crossing over the Catawba River, the highway would end at the Interstate 485 (I-485) and West Boulevard interchange in Mecklenburg County, immediately southwest of Charlotte/Douglas International Airport.

 A connector road was also proposed between I-85 and US 321 just north of Gastonia, but it was removed in later planning stages.
-Since 2013, the project has been cancelled.
+Since 2013, the project has been cancelled indefinitely.